-- 1. The student is responsible for providing documentation of disability to the College and requesting specific accommodations. - a.
-Students accepted for enrollment may provide documentation to the Office of Admission prior to matriculation.
-The Office of Undergraduate Admission will keep the original documentation in the admitted student's file, and a copy will be provided to the ADA Advisor as the coordinator of support services. - b.
-Matriculated students may provide documentation of disability directly to the ADA Advisor.
-Information shared with these offices will be kept confidential unless the student authorizes the release and exchange of specific information. - 2.
-The ADA Advisor will meet with the Vice President for Academic Affairs and appropriate faculty or staff members to determine which support services the College is able to provide.
+- The student is responsible for providing documentation of disability to the College and requesting specific accommodations.
+Students should provide documentation of disability directly to the ADA Advisor.
+Information shared with this office will be kept confidential unless the student authorizes the release and exchange of specific information.
+Once the documentation has been received, the ADA Advisor will set up a meeting with the student to discuss the documentation and learn more about the student concerns/needs. - 2.
+The ADA Advisor will meet with the Vice President for Academic Affairs and appropriate faculty or staff members as necessary to determine which support services the College is able to provide.
 Services available to students with known disabilities include, but are not limited to: the Learning Resource Center, a student-staffed tutoring program, note-taking assistance, alternate location for test-taking, Academic Support Team and additional time for in-class tests and assignments.
 Other services may be available on an individual basis.
 All accommodations will be reasonable, appropriate and will be provided according to the requirements of the ADA and the documentation provided. - 3.
 Notification of faculty or staff: After consultation with the student, the ADA Advisor will provide the student with a letter detailing the services that the College is able to provide.
 The student may share this letter with faculty or staff to request specific accommodations, as needed. - 4.
 The ADA Advisor will be available to students to discuss changes in their circumstances or other matters related to their specific needs and accommodations.